raiden-network/raiden/docs/api.rst

 --------------------------

-By making a `GET` request to `/api/asssets` you can get a list of addresses of all assets we have channels open for.
+By making a `GET` request to `/api/asssets` you can get a list of addresses of all tokens we have channels open for.

 Example Request
 ^^^^^^^^^^^^^^^

-`GET /api/assets/`
+`GET /api/tokens/`

 Example Response
 ^^^^^^^^^^^^^^^^